THOMASELOVE/432-data/onefile.md

 ## Using a PC, with Google Chrome

-Suppose you've identified a .Rmd (R markdown) or .csv (comma-separated version data) file you want to download onto your PC from Github.
+Suppose you've identified a .qmd (Quarto) or .csv (comma-separated version data) file you want to download onto your PC from Github.

-1. Click on the file (either .Rmd or .csv) to view its contents.
+1. Click on the file (either .qmd or .csv) to view its contents.
 2. On the top right of the document viewer window, click the `Raw` button.
 This will take you to a page that displays the text in the file.
 3. Download that page by selecting Ctrl-S (or by right-clicking and selecting Save as.)
 4. Where you see Save as type: at the bottom of the download window select all files instead of text and then remove the `.txt` extension that your browser will attempt to append.